tomas6446/os-project/README.md

 | 16    |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
 | ...   | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |
 | 272   |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |     |
-\
-The rows represent the pages in memory, and the columns represent the memory cells within each page.
-Each page contains 16 memory cells.

 ### Memory Allocation
 - The first 256 memory cells are reserved for page table entries (From 0 to 255).